SUSE/cap-release-notes/Service-Broker-Setup.md

 database.
 Everything is automatic, no user intervention is needed.

-The remaining definitions provide the broker with the credentials and certificates needed to talk to the CAP cluster (USB, UAA, ...)
+The remaining definitions provide the broker with the credentials and certificates needed to talk to the CAP cluster (USB, UAA, ...), and where to find its docker images.

 # Case 2: Talking to an external database